aquarium and pond answers, information, articles, resources

 AQUARIUM APPLICATIONS:

-RTV Silicones are useful in the construction of glass aquariums and sealing the joints in DIY wooden aquariums.
-Silicone is NOT useful for acrylic aquariums as it will peel away over time due to the inherent oils in plastics.
+100% "food grade" RTV Silicones are useful in the construction of glass aquariums and sealing the joints in DIY wooden aquariums.
+As noted earlier, Silicone is NOT useful for acrylic aquariums as it will peel away over time due to the inherent oils in plastics.

-Not all silicone formulas are the same, as stated earlier, Dow Corning, American Sealants, and GE produce a RTV silicone that cures at an even and slow rate necessary for aquariums.
+Not all silicone formulas are the same, as stated earlier, Dow Corning, AAP, and GE produce a RTV silicone that cures at an even and slow rate necessary for aquariums.
+It is also noteworthy that most silicones labeled as 100% RTV, are still not food grade.

-Also you want to purchase pure 100% RTV Silicone as many (including ones produced by Dow Corning) have other ingredients for different applications such as fiberglass.
+Also you want to purchase pure 100% RTV Silicone as many (including silicones produced by Dow Corning) have other ingredients for different applications such as fiberglass.

 Finally, many silicones available for sale, especially generic brands often sold at big box home improvement store may be 100% RTV Silicone sealants, but these are not Agricultre Canada, USDA, & FDA approved.